Error Overview

 Here are some common reasons for this error:

-• Too many parallel activity can also throw timeout error.
-System has limit on how many open Web connections allowed so having too many open connection can throw this type of error.
-Solution can be reduce parallel data flow (API calls) and make it sequential so one after another.
+- Too many parallel activities can also throw a timeout error.
+The system has a limit on the number of open Web connections, so having too many can trigger this type of error.
+The solution can reduce parallel data flow (API calls) and make it sequential, so one after another.

 If there’s a load balancer between your application and the API server, its configuration might lead to timeouts.